Chancellor's Merit Award

 To be eligible for this award, out-of-state fee-paying transfer students must meet the following:

-Transfer from a U.S. college outside the state of Indiana with at least 26 transferable credit hours, and
+Transfer from a U.S. college with at least 26 transferable credit hours, and

 Have earned a minimum cumulative 3.0 GPA in previous collegiate coursework.

 Note: Transfer students with fewer than 26 transferable credit hours are required to meet the high school record and test score requirements listed above.
 Priority will be given to students pursuing their first bachelors' degree.

 The Chancellor’s Merit Award will provide approximately half of the difference in tuition between the in- and out-of-state tuition rate.
 Awards require continuous enrollment in fall and spring semesters, a minimum of half-time enrollment (6 credit hours) during the fall and spring semesters, and the successful completion of at least 18 credit hours during the academic year (Fall, Spring and Summer).